 These fares predate the DPRC and today’s fare structure.
 They cannot be bought from ticket machines.
 If a ticket machine is the only retailing means at the station, passengers may pay the fare during the journey without penalty.

 It may be cheaper to buy full-price Off-peak Returns or Advance tickets than to use these reductions on Anytime fares.
 Check your options at the ticket office, with National Rail (08457 484950; www.nationalrail.co.uk) or with the company concerned before you buy.

 Season tickets for visually-impaired passengers

-A visually-impaired adult or child who cannot travel alone can apply for an adult season ticket which is endorsed to allow two persons to travel for the price of one.
+A visually-impaired adult or child who cannot travel alone can apply for an adult season ticket which is endorsed to allow two people to travel for the price of one.
 You must provide documentary evidence of your entitlement.